-This section of GFI's report attempts to do just this: [restate it here in terms of our IFF estimates/data].
+This section of GFI's report attempts to do just this.
 In the first subsection, GFI presents its research objectives, and outlines the data and methods underlying its estimates of trade misinvoicing in developing countries, identifying the main strengths and limitations of the estimates.9 (GFI's methods are discussed in greater detail in Appendix II).
 Given the objective of its research-to provide a conservative global benchmark magnitude for trade misinvoicing-GFI strives to make the best use of publicly available global data.
 The scope of GFI's definition of IFFs is determined by the availability of global data and is much narrower than what IFFs encompass, in principle.
 Even so, GFI's estimates of trade misinvoicing are large and persistent over time.
 Moreover, the steps governments could take to curtail trade misinvoicing are relatively inexpensive.
 Accordingly, the expected benefits to countries that undertake such policies seem worthwhile.